Food and drink prohibitions: Amphibians

 A bag of frog legs from Vietnam.

-Judaism strictly forbids the consumption of amphibians such as frogs.
+Judaism forbids the consumption of amphibians such as frogs.
 The restriction is described in Leviticus 11:29-30 and 42–43.
 Derivative chemical products from amphibians, as well as with other proscribed animals, must be avoided.

 In other cultures, foods such as frog legs are treasured as delicacies, and the animals may be raised commercially in some circumstances.
 However, environmental concerns over the endangerment of frogs, even possibly pushing them into extinction, due to overconsumption has prompted legal action in nations such as France to limit their use in food.
 The French Ministry of Agriculture began taking measures to protect native frog species in 1976, and efforts have continued since.
 Mass commercial harvesting of the animals was banned in 1980, though international imports as well as private, individual hunting and cooking remain legal in many areas.

 Bats

 In Judaism, the Deuteronomic Code and Priestly Code explicitly prohibit the bat.
 Bat meat, like that of all predatory land animals, is haram (prohibited) in Islam.